madan-sugumaran/Tesla-Homepage/README.md

 # Tesla-Homepage
-This is a simple project using html and css
+This is a simple project using Html and Css